scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

                 +-- text/

 Accessing paths in this way returns ``Tree`` and ``Leaf`` objects, which refer to directories and files, respectively.
-These paths may not point to directories or files that actually exist, but they can be used to create and work with these filesystem elements.
+These paths need not point to directories or files that actually exist, but they can be used to create and work with these filesystem elements.

 We can, for example, easily store a Pandas_ [McK10]_ DataFrame somewhere in the tree for reference later: